Dear Security Architect,

-Why You Shouldn’t Take This Course
+Why You Shouldn’t Take This Program

 Right now you might be thinking to yourself, “Hey, this sounds like it might be interesting.”
 Or you might even be saying, “Wow!
 This sounds fantastic!
 Where’s the Enroll Button?”
 Or you might be stuck in the middle of the road, trying to figure out if this is the right use of 7 weeks of your time and a chunk of your cold, hard cash.

 Regardless of what you’re thinking, I want to make sure you have a crystal-clear picture of what you might be considering getting yourself into.
-There’s a saying that goes, “Africa’s not for sissies,” and the same may well be said about this course.
+There’s a saying that goes, “Africa’s not for sissies,” and the same may well be said about this program.
 It’s certainly not for everyone, and here’s just a few reasons why…

 It’s a lot of work.

-It’s 5-10 hours a week, and if you’re trying to moonlight this course in addition to a full-on, hectic work schedule without any support from your management, then I can tell you from the experience of past cohort members, “it will almost break you.”
+It’s 5-10 hours a week, and if you’re trying to moonlight this program in addition to a full-on, hectic work schedule without any support from your management, then I can tell you from the experience of past cohort members, “it will almost break you.”

 So if you feel there will be an issue allocating the time required, then I’d urge you, hand-on-heart, to sit this one out.
-I don’t want you to struggle, and I certainly don’t want you to be overwhelmed by the additional intensity and deadlines of this course on top of all the other commitments you’ve already made.
+I don’t want you to struggle, and I certainly don’t want you to be overwhelmed by the additional intensity and deadlines of this program on top of all the other commitments you’ve already made.
 It’s not good for you, and, ultimately, it’s not good for me either, because I won’t be able to deliver what I’ve promised if you’re not able to do the work.